Let me clarify – What is Emergency Fund?

-1) Fix the amount that you wish to save to allocate to emergency fund.
-As discussed this will be decided on individual situation a person is into.
+- Fix the amount that you wish to save to allocate to an emergency fund.
+As discussed this will be decided on the individual situation a person is into.
 So instead of asking a friend how much he has in his bank (he might also think that you are asking for a loan), it is better to put your own mind into calculations.

-2) Know your monthly expense as its helps both ways.
-You know how much you can save on monthly basis and also you can calculate what emergency expenses you require.
+- Know your monthly expense as its helps both ways.
+You know how much you can save on a monthly basis and also you can calculate what emergency expenses you require.

-3) Open a separate savings account with bank and designate this account as emergency fund.
+- Open a separate savings account with the bank and designate this account as an emergency fund.
 Bank does not recognize any account on the basis of emergencies.
-For them this is an individual account and for you it should be a non-personal account only to be used in case of emergencies.
+For them, this is an individual account and for you, it should be a non-personal account only to be used in case of emergencies.
 See that you have the ATM card facility with the account.

-4) Redirect your savings: now start redirecting your savings to this account.
-You may set an automatic transfer or do it on manually but you must maintain discipline in maintain your contribution till the desired corpus is created.
+- Redirect your savings: now start redirecting your savings to this account.
+You may set an automatic transfer or do it on manually but you must maintain discipline in maintaining your contribution till the desired corpus is created.

-6) Situations will change in future so it is advisable to review the amount after every 2 years approximately.
+- Situations will change in the future so it is advisable to review the amount after every 2 years approximately.

 Where to keep the Emergency Fund?

 You will not drain the emergency fund for normal use.
-You should be clear when to resort to emergency fund.
-No NEEDS, WANTS or LUXURY will be bought funded from emergency fund.
-Needs are budgeted, wants and luxury are goal-planned.
-Also if you have used emergency fund or a part of it you should again recreate or replenish it.
+You should be clear when to resort to an emergency fund.
+No NEEDS, WANTS or LUXURY will be bought funded from the emergency fund.
+Needs are budgeted, wants and luxury is goal-planned.
+Also if you have used an emergency fund or a part of it you should again recreate or replenish it.

-What has been your experience with emergency fund?
+What has been your experience with the emergency funds?
 Do you have it?
-Or you plan to create it?
-Or you think otherwise?
+Or do you plan to create it?
+Or do you think otherwise?
 Share your thoughts in the comments section.